26,000

 A Sidereal year (365.2564 days) is measured against fixed background stars — how long before Earth returns to the same position relative to the constellations.
 The Tamil calendar uses this.

 The difference seems tiny — just about 20 minutes per year.
 But over centuries, those 20 minutes accumulate.
 Over 1,741 years (from 285 AD to 2026), the two systems diverge by roughly 24 full days.
-That is exactly why Tamil New Year now falls on April 14 rather than March 21.
+This is why Tamil New Year now falls around April 14 rather than March 21.

 What is Ayanamsha?